ph00lt0/blocklist/CONTRIBUTING.md

 Hit enter, and the rule will be added to the blocklist.
 Note that this won't be in the pihole blocklist and work for DNS only filters

-# Add rule to remove a class from element
+# Add filter to remove a class from element
 ```
-./insert-remove-class-rule.sh
+./insert-filter-remove-class.sh
 ```

 Do you want to remove a class from an element?
 For example a class making the body disappear to show a cookie banner?